rvbug/neovim/README.md

   - Color Scheme - This is personal preference, you can install the package you like.
 I am going with nightfox/edge
   - Telescope
   - Tree Sitter
-  - LSP Config
-  - Lua Line

-## LSP
-This is the most challenging part of the configration.
+  - LSP Config (LSP is the most challenging part of the configration).

-### what is LSP
 LSP is Language Server Protocol which uses open json rpc standard.
 This protocol helps us to communicate between Language Server on your machine with text editors
+  - Lua Line

 <image>

 ## Autocompletion